DavisPL-Teaching/189c/README.md

 - A basic programming background (for example, the ability to write a program like [FizzBuzz](https://www.hackerrank.com/challenges/fizzbuzz/problem)) will be expected.
 (ECS 36A/36B/36C)
 - Some familiarity with discrete mathematics or mathematical proofs (e.g. ECS 20) will be helpful, but not required.
+- Some background in formal logic (like PHIL 12 or PHIL 112) is helpful, but not required.

 ## Learning Objectives